shubhadeepmandal394/enterprise-network-design/README.md

 + Networking Concepts
 ```
 ---
-If it helped, then you can [buy me a coffee](https://www.buymeacoffee.com/shubhadeep394) ☕😉
+If it was of any help then consider [buying me a coffee](https://www.buymeacoffee.com/shubhadeep394) ☕😉